Marken-Foo/shogi-translations/karakoro/210102-lishogi-customise.md

 When logged in: [(settings menu in top right when logged in, click on username)](https://assets.st-note.com/production/uploads/images/42274347/picture_pc_40a6405742990adda78aabd32e9c7f5b.png)

-There are a many settings that cannot be changed if not logged in, so definitely do try making an account to play on lishogi.
+There are many settings that cannot be changed if not logged in, so definitely do try making an account to play on lishogi.

 ## Table of contents ##